Masked trogon: Description

 The masked trogon is a mid-sized trogon, averaging 27 cm in length and 56 g in mass.
 Like all trogons, it displays sexual dimorphism.
 The upperparts, head, and upper chest of the male are variously glossy green, reddish-bronze, or golden-green (depending on the subspecies).
 The belly and lower breast are red; the latter separated from the greenish upper chest by a narrow white band.
 The male has a distinct eye-ring, which is red in most subspecies, but tending towards orange in the subspecies from the tepuis.
 The female is brown above, with a pinkish to red belly and breast; the white band separating brown and red on her underside is often either narrow or obscured.
 Females of all subspecies have a partial white eye-ring.

 Behavior

 Feeding

-Like all trogons, the masked trogon feeds on both fruits and insects.
+Like all trogons, the masked trogon feeds on fruits and insects.

 Breeding

 The masked trogon excavates a cavity nest in the soft wood of a rotting vertical tree trunk.